-Kim Johnson - Kim Johnson is a full-time Casework Supervisor in Henderson County, where she married and raised her family.
-Kim has been with CASA for 22 years, alternating between volunteer status and staff.
+Kim Johnson is a full-time Casework Supervisor in Henderson County, where she married and raised her family.
+Kim has been with CASA for 25 years, alternating between volunteer status and staff.
 Her commitment to supporting our stellar volunteers, and fierce advocacy for abused and neglected children runs deep.
 Kim lives with her husband of 35 years, Steve, plus one dog, one cat, and three horses.
 They have two children and four grandchildren.
 Contact Kim at firstname.lastname@example.org.

-Angela Hinojosa joined CASA in November 2017 as the Office & Events Manager.
-Angela and her husband moved to Athens in 2011, put down roots and never want to move again!
-They have 2 dogs and 4 cats (depending on whether they've brought in another stray) and are reformed city slickers from Houston.
+Angela Hinojosa is the Resource Development Officer for CASA of Trinity Valley.
+Angela and her husband moved from Houston to Athens in 2011, put down roots and adopted 2 dogs and 4 cats (depending on whether they've brought in another stray).
 Angela is interested in all things crafty and a firm believer in the sentiment that "more is more!".
-She always has at least 2 or 3 projects going at any time and has a tendency to embellish anything she deems "too plain."
 Angela’s concern for fosters (children and animals alike) drew her to CASA, where she is excited to be part of making a difference in the lives of children in need.
 She can be contacted at email@example.com.

 Lee McCain Brown is a part-time Casework Supervisor in Anderson County.
 She was raised in Palestine and married her high school sweetheart.
 They have one child and the most precious granddaughter ever!
 Lee retired from teaching and counseling after 32 years in Texas public schools.
 Lee is a beloved member of her community and has touched the lives of many through her work.
 She was a member of the CASA board of directors before becoming a Casework Supervisor several years ago.
 Lee can be contacted at email@example.com.